Bulleteer: Other appearances

 Alix appears in Infinite Crisis #7 as one of the heroes fighting against the rampaging villains in Metropolis and is later seen in the two-page line up of the heroes of the DCU.
 She appears to be flying.

 She appears in 52 #24, as a member of an interim JLA, also featuring Firestorm, Firehawk, Super-Chief, and Ambush Bug.
-This goes badly, as their first major villain, Skeets, kills Super-Chief and many innocent civilians.
+This goes badly, as their first major villain, Skeets, kills Super-Chief and many civilians.
 She then reappeared in issue four of the World War III event.
 That and her appearance in 52 issue #50 both involve her efforts as part of a multi-hero, worldwide attempt to take down the insane Black Adam.

 She appeared in Birds of Prey #100 as one of Oracle's potential recruits for the team.
 Despite this, she made no further appearances in the series, indicating that she ultimately did not join the team.

 She is later seen in Final Crisis #2 and #5, as part of a resistance group of heroes battling Darkseid's invading forces.

 Alix appears in the final issue of Justice League: Cry for Justice, where she and Mr. Scarlet rescue Freddy Freeman after he is tied up and has his mouth sewn shut by Prometheus.
 When asked by Ray Palmer how she was able to contact the JLA Watchtower, Alix explains that she kept the communicator given to her by Firestorm during her brief tenure with his League.